schoolofcities/urban-data-storytelling/index.md

 ## Contributors and citing

-This online textbook was compiled by [Jeff Allen](https://jamaps.github.io) with content contributions from (in alphabetical order by last name) Jeff Allen, Karen Chapple, Isabeaux Graham, Julia Greenberg, Aniket Kali, Evelyne St. Louis, Nate Wessel, and Michelle Zhang.
+This online textbook was compiled by [Jeff Allen](https://jamaps.github.io) using [Quarto](https://quarto.org/) with content contributions from (in alphabetical order by last name) Jeff Allen, Karen Chapple, Isabeaux Graham, Julia Greenberg, Aniket Kali, Evelyne St. Louis, Nate Wessel, and Michelle Zhang.
 Each page lists its authors.
-The website was built using [Quarto](https://quarto.org/).

-If you want to cite this webpage, here is the recommended citation:
+If you want to cite this online textbook, here is the recommended citation:

 `Allen, J. (Eds.).
 (2025).
 Urban Data Storytelling.
 School of Cities, University of Toronto.`